First Monday Trade Days: Trade days today

+On three separate occasions, a tornado has hit the Canton area on days just before First Monday Trade Days: May 2, 2008, April 29, 2017, and May 29, 2019.

 In March 2020, for the first time in Trade Days history the Trade Days were canceled for the upcoming April Trade Days, due to the 2019-20 coronavirus pandemic.

 Notoriety

 Featured in the PBS documentary A Flea Market Documentary produced by WQED, Pittsburgh, Pennsylvania.